Azure/azurehpc/examples/bastion/readme.md

 ## Log in the cluster

-Connect to the linux headnode using Azure bastion service
+Connect to the linux headnode using Azure bastion service via ssh

 Locate the VM you want to connect to on the Azure portal and check "Connect".